Construction and classification of crystalline topological superconductor and insulators in three-dimensional interacting fermion systems: Cell decomposition, classifications and HO topological surface theories

-For crystalline TSC with spin-1/2 fermions, all possible block-states are located at 0D block $\mu$: 0D modes characterizing eigenvalues $-1$ of three generators of $D_{4h}$ group.
+For crystalline TSC with spin-1/2 fermions, all possible block states are located at 0D block $\mu$: 0D modes characterizing eigenvalues $-1$ of three generators of $D_{4h}$ group.
 There is no further obstruction and trivialization, hence the ultimate classification is $\mathbb{Z}_2^3$.